 Mondays, 10/02-11/27, 5:30-8pm.
 Classes are at Seattle Central College on Capitol Hill.
 Instructor: Michael Silver

 Note: This program is approved for 23 continuing education hours toward your initial or recertification application for ACF (American Culinary Federation) certification.

 The Land of Food and SuperPowers

-Chef’s Village is an immersive learning environment for people of all ages.
+Chef’s Village is an immersive learning environment for adults of all ages.

 From cookies and custards to steaks and souffles, from kitchen cleanliness and knife skills to slow cooking and smart shopping, Chef’s Village has something for everyone.

 About Silver Linings